TommyWang469/cal-bc-study-guides/WORKFLOW.md

 - ✅ Answer key uses the **same numbering**
 - ✅ **Blank work space** after every question — students solve on the sheet itself

+### Plain practice layout

+These formatting rules apply to every guide, including topic-specific and midterm guides, unless Tommy explicitly requests a different format.

+- **Use plain black text on white paper.** No colored headings, highlighted panels, shaded backgrounds, or question-number boxes.
+Use simple bold numbers such as `1.` and `2.`.
+- **Keep figures grayscale.** Preserve all labels and distinctions needed to solve the problem;
+  verify that curves or regions remain distinguishable without color.
+- **Start directly with practice questions and blank work space.** A short title or header and name/date line are fine; do not add a separate cover or introduction page.
+- **Do not add instructional sections** such as “A reliable setup,” “Recognize the model,” “Before you finish,” formula summaries, strategy tables, worked examples, or review notes before or between the practice questions.
+- Keep instructions, conditions, supplied formulas, and diagrams that belong to the question itself.
+Do not add solution hints to the practice pages.
+- Keep the document order: **practice questions → answer key → source list**.
+The answer key and source list each start on a new page.
+“Just questions for practice” removes introductory teaching material; it does not remove the workflow's answer key or source list unless requested.

+`related-rates-study-guide.tex` is the current example of this plain, questions-first layout.
+If an older template uses color or introductory material, remove it when creating a new guide.

 The number map (`8 = 2.1 #17`, …) is no longer a hidden comment block — it renders, once, as the source list on the last page.
 One copy only: a comment-block map *plus* a printed list is two copies of the same data and they drift.